tbbear/MMM-MyRadio/README.md

 This module requires that you have mpg123 installed.
 To install it run : sudo apt-get install mpg123
 Make sure that all scripts in "scripts" folder are set as executable!!!
+Each system has its own audio config so i put 2 examples and a docu into the "Audio Examples" folder.
+If u found a new one for ur system feel free to tell me.

 ## How it works